csjcode/php-oop-authentication/README.md

 Although I am mostly currently doing React and Node.js work, I have seen some need for PHP authentication upgrades, so I'm hoping this will be helpful to somebody and/or my potential clients.

+The original commit should be working locally, it may require some small modifications depending on your server setup and environment.

 Chris